x509cert/AzSecPodcast/transcripts/transcript17.md

 **Gary**: And then, yeah, there's obviously a lot of questions in the team that I work on that does datacenter tours.
 We sort of keep a log of some of the most interesting questions that we get, and currently I think I'm still the record Holder for one of the most challenging questions that I was asked, and it was on a tour where I was showing some some instances of some of our data center sites and I think it was a picture of either Dublin or one of our Amsterdam campus is an the guy stopped me and he said, hey, 'Can you tell me where are the anti missile defense emplacements on the site?'

-**Michael**: So Gary, one thing that like to ask our guests as if you had one final point to make, what would it be?
+**Michael**: So Gary, one thing that we like to ask our guests as if you had one final point to make, what would it be?

 **Gary**: So I'm going to be unbelievably rude and I'm going to take two if you don't mind.
 One of them.
 Is that the way that we approach public?
 Cloud is very different, so I'm talking largely about our big public cloud hyperscale datacenters.
-You know, these Big 32 and 64 MW bit Barnes that you can park Two 737 jet aircraft into and we've got bunches and lots of them.
+You know, these Big 32 and 64 MW bit barns that you can park Two 737 jet aircraft into and we've got bunches and lots of them.
 That's only one piece of the puzzle, and so we've started rolling out what we call.

 **Gary**: Assistant security model Anna compliance model that's consistent for all of that environment.
 So when we're talking about digital transformation and what that looks like, it doesn't mean you need to go back a moving truck up to your data center.
 Unload all of your servers and drop him off inside Azure.
 You don't have to move everything into Azure Public Cloud in order to achieve what you're trying to get to.
 There's a much more nuanced approach, and then the other thing that I would say, and this is more of a plug if you are really interested in how we build datacenters, how we operate data centers.

 **Gary**: What's coming next?
-Marker sinovich.
-The CTO for Azure does a fantastic talk on inside Azure data centers, and there's there's going to be a link to it in the show notes and when he delivers this talk from Microsoft, it's standing room only and we're talking like multiple ballrooms inside of a hotel and everybody in Microsoft comes in watch.
+Mark Russinovich, the CTO for Azure does a fantastic talk on inside Azure data centers, and there's there's going to be a link to it in the show notes and when he delivers this talk from Microsoft, it's standing room only and we're talking like multiple ballrooms inside of a hotel and everybody in Microsoft comes in watch.
 Is it because it's so fascinating?
 Some of the neat stuff that we're talking about what's coming next, and some of the demos that he does.
-A really fantastic so.

-**Gary**: Anyone who has an hour and a half free watch it because it's really, really engaging.
+A really fantastic so anyone who has an hour and a half free watch it because it's really, really engaging.

 **Michael**: Hey thanks Gary.
 Thank you so much for joining us this week.
 No, I learned a few things.
 In fact, I think I learned about stuff I didn't know I didn't know clearly.
 Datacenter security is a critical component of our tenant security posture, and I urge all customers to take a look at the SoC one and SoC 2 reports as well, especially around the physical security that we that we have on our data centres.
 And also thanks to all of you for joining us this week.
 Stay safe and we'll see you next time.